-Our podiatrists can assist in the treatment of Sever’s disease by addressing factors that may predispose your child to suffering from heel pain.
+Our podiatrists in Brisbane can assist in the treatment of Sever’s disease by addressing factors that may predispose your child to suffering from heel pain.
 This can include foot type, and also identifying any other gait issues that may be increasing the stress placed on the heel.

 We can also offer footwear advice for specific sports, as well as in-shoe modifications as required.
 Customised orthotics are also useful in reducing discomfort, bettering foot posture and can help prevent recurrence of this often frustrating pain.
 Modifying activity is also a useful tool to help manage symptoms.